 Drama Summer School

 The Guildhall School of Music & Drama is one of the world’s leading conservatoires.
-Former acting students include Dame Eileen Atkins, Orlando Bloom, Daniel Craig, Daniel Evans, Joseph Fiennes, Rhys Ifans, Sarah Lancashire, Damian Lewis, Alistair McGowan, Ewan McGregor, Ben Miles, Fay Ripley, Clive Rowe, Simon Russell Beale, David Thewlis, Hayley Attwell, Jodie Whittaker and Dominic West.
+Former acting students include Dame Eileen Atkins, Orlando Bloom, Daniel Craig, Daniel Evans, Joseph Fiennes, Rhys Ifans, Sarah Lancashire, Damian Lewis, Alistair McGowan, Ewan McGregor, Ben Miles, Fay Ripley, Clive Rowe, Simon Russell Beale, David Thewlis, Hayley Atwell, Jodie Whittaker, Dominic West, Freddie Fox and Ben Schnetzer.
 The School maintains its high standards through the expertise of its tutors and directors, who have strong links with the profession.

-'I have grown both as an actor and as a person.'
+‘Great for me as an actor and amazing for me as a person.’